BrianHenryIE/a-wp-trac-42670/README.md

 # It will "fail" but that is the `/tests/phpunit/tests/...` part not applying.
 ```

-Observe: the "settings" links for the other plugins are visible regardless of the status of `a-wp-trac-42670`.
+Observe: the "Settings" links for the other plugins are visible regardless of the status of `a-wp-trac-42670`.

 ![42670-problem-fixed.png](42670-problem-fixed.png)